fuwei6056/docs/source/index.html.md

 # Changelog

-## 1.1.4 2020-1-27 【Added:Get a Batch of Market Data Overview、Get Kline Data of Mark Price、Subscribe Kline Data of Mark Price、Request Kline Data of Mark Price。 5-17 Added fields to modify interface.】
+## 1.1.4 2020-1-27 【Added:Get a Batch of Market Data Overview、Get Kline Data of Mark Price、Subscribe Kline Data of Mark Price、Request Kline Data of Mark Price.
+5-17 Added fields to modify interface.】

 ### 1. Added Get a Batch of Market Data Overview
  - Interface Name: Get a Batch of Market Data Overview